rabbitmq/rabbitmq-website/site/stomp.md

 When omitted, the default virtual host (`/`) is presumed.
 To configure a different default virtual host, add a `default_vhost` section to the `rabbitmq_stomp` application configuration, e.g.

+    stomp.default_vhost = /

+Using the classic config format:

     [
       {rabbitmq_stomp, [{default_vhost, <<"/">>}]}